 This course is designed to develop the math skills necessary in to develop students’ independence in the real world.
 This course is intended to be taken with the Activities of Daily Living course, due to the time required to participate in community-based learning.
 Some of the topics addressed in this course include: Money, Counting Change, Time, Calendar, Graphs, Budgeting, Comparison Shopping, Coupons, Tax, Banking, Checks, Paychecks.

 The purpose of the Community Connections program is to prepare young adults with disabilities to be active, productive and integral members of their community.
 For each student, this will be guided by their post-school outcome goal statements and the Greenwich Public Schools’ Vision of the Graduate.
-In 2017-2018 the program relocated to St. Catherine of Siena Church, located at 4 Riverside Ave, Riverside CT.
-(203) 625-7459
+Students participate in job training, volunteering, participating in college activities at Manhattenville, UCONN Stamford and NCC and recreation and leisure activities within the Greenwich Community.

 Program Contact Information: